Skip to main content

 The Fundamental Truth: Git is a Content-Addressable Filesystem

 At its core, Git is a simple key-value store.
 You give it content, it gives you back a unique key (SHA-1 hash).
+Think of it like a library where every book is shelved by a fingerprint of its contents rather than by title or author.
+If even one character changes, the fingerprint changes, and it goes on a different shelf.
 This design decision is what makes Git fast, reliable, and elegant.

 # Git stores content by its hash